Jotaro-kuzo/Gen_AI_projects-multi_pdf_questions/README.md

 This is a model that can answer questions by taking multiple pdfs as input

 Used GEMINI-PRO model for LLM.

-FAISS, embedding-001 for embedding purpose
+FAISS, embedding-001 for embedding purpose.

 Storing in local as of now as embedded files